EB2/EB3 WITH SPONSORSHIP

 How can I go from an EB-2/EB-3 to citizenship?

 After the EB-2/EB-3 is approved, the beneficiary and his/her family will receive permanent residency and a Green Card valid for 10 years.
 After 5 years of permanent residency, they may apply for citizenship, provided that all conditions are met.

 Is there an EB-2/EB-3 adjustment of status interview?

 It depends.
 In general, all adjustment of status applications require an interview.
 However, USCIS may use its discretionary power to waive interviews.

 Can I apply for premium processing?
 How does it work?

-Yes, premium processing is available for an additional fee of $2,500.00, payable upon submission (or after).
+Yes, premium processing is available for an additional fee of $2,500.00, payable upon submission of the I-140 petition (or after).
 If you choose the premium processing service, the USCIS will adjudicate your case or send a Request for Evidence within 15 calendar days.

 Will premium processing increase my chances of approval?